lucasberry12/M5.2-Lab---Lucas-Berry/README.md

 Currently, navigating the site with a keyboard is a little difficult, as when tabbing through the site only the items in the navigation bar, the search bar and input button, audio controls, and related links are accessible.

 The article text can be written differently to make it easier for screen readers to navigate.
 The main changes I've made are wrapping the navigation bar in the nav element, as well as wrapping the article in article tags with specific section tags separating the different areas.
-I also adjusted the related sidebar to be an aside element.
 For the overall text I've converted the font elements to proper h1-h3 heading elements and the specific text to use p tags.

 ### The Images